 Open Enrollment – Flexible Spending Accounts (FSA) - Human Resources at Ohio State

 When enrolling, you determine how much money you want to contribute to each account for the plan year.
-The funds are then withheld from your pay and reduce your taxable income.
-As you incur eligible health care expenses, you can use your health care debit card to pay for them, where applicable, or you can submit claims and be reimbursed from either your health care or dependent care account, based on the type of expense you submit.
+The funds are then withheld from each pay, reducing your taxable income.
+As you incur eligible health care expenses, you can use your TASC Card to pay for them, where applicable.
+You may also submit claims and be reimbursed from either your health care or dependent care account, based on the type of expense you submit.

 With a Health Care FSA, you set aside pre-tax dollars from your pay to be used for eligible health care expenses that you, your spouse or your eligible dependents incur.
-Your contributions can range from $100 to $2,700 per year, and the funds that you contribute do not roll over from year to year.
-However, if you still have a balance in your FSA account at the end of 2020, there is a grace period through March 15, 2021 that provides an additional opportunity for you to incur eligible expenses and use your funds to avoid losing them.
+Your contributions can range from $100 to $2,750 per year, and the funds that you contribute do not roll over from year to year.

 You can use both a Health Care FSA and a Health Reimbursement Account (HRA), but they are different accounts.
-It is important to understand the differences and the rules for utilizing both accounts.
-A comparison chart is in the last accordion on the main Health Care FSA page.
+A comparison chart is available to understand the differences and the rules when utilizing both types of accounts.

 - Learn more about how Health Care FSAs work

 If you want to participate in a Dependent Care FSA in 2022, you must enroll during Open Enrollment.